 His works on canvas incorporate a range of mixed media including acrylics, oil sticks, spray paint, and can be characterised by their size.
 Bundit’s formative experience working as a sign writer painting billboards in Thailand as teenager, combined with a background as an art director on film sets, has manifested in a natural inclination to work on a massive scale.

 Guided by an acute awareness of social phenomena, Bundit utilises the pictorial space as a site of negotiation between inherited and adopted motifs.
 Via this jumble of words, themes and associations – Buddhism, culture and identity – he encourages us to discover and enjoy the multiplicity of meanings and commonalities that weave together to create our cultural fabric.

-Bundit has recently completed a Masters in Visual Arts at the Victorian College of the Arts.
-In 2004, he completed a Diploma in Visual Arts with Honours at the Australian Academy of Design.
-He studied traditional Thai art for eight years at Nakkhon Si Tammarat Academy of the Arts and Chang Mai University, where he was mentored by renowned Thai artist Montien Boonma.
+Bundit has a Masters in Visual Arts from the prestigious Victorian College of the Arts.
+Before coming to Australia, he spent four years studying traditional Thai art at Nakhon Si Tammarat Academy of the Arts, and later studied contemporary western methods at Chiang Mai University, under the guidance of renowned Thai artist Montien Boonma

 He regularly participates in group and solo shows in Asia and Australia and his work is highly sought by collectors and institutions, including Artbank, Australia’s largest collector of contemporary art.